 How do we put a price tag on the value of long term financial advice?
-This is a lengthy topic.

-Financial planners and investment advisors are paid for their services in a variety of different ways ranging from salary, fee based account management, service trailers from MER’s (Management Expense Ratios), and fee for service or flat fee arrangements.
+Financial planners and investment advisors are paid for their services in a variety of ways ranging from salary, fee based account management, service trailers from MER’s (Management Expense Ratios), and fee for service or flat fee arrangements.
 How is my advisor paid to manage my investment funds?

 Investors want to know they are receiving value from their advisor.
 Naturally, professional advisors are interested in making sure they are providing value and cultivate long term relationships with their clients.
 Let’s take a deeper look at what makes up the best long term value.

 True value is in the holistic approach and overall financial advice.
 It’s in the creation of a plan that incorporates the consideration of tax, investment, and retirement planning, forecasting, reducing investment risk, asset allocation, rebalancing, building and protecting wealth.

 Some investors inaccurately believe they are paying for investment returns but the truth is it extends beyond mere returns.
 An advisor can’t control the markets but they can use their expertise to craft a plan to meet financial goals, design and manage a portfolio balancing growth and preservation as desired and provide peace of mind for the investor.
 Advisors provide investors with a greater understanding and confidence to attain their goals.